Role of non-classicality in mediated spatial quantum correlations: Introduction

-Interestingly, a \textit{general method} for quantitatively assessing the witness, independent of the chosen model for the mediator and its interactions with the probes, is currently lacking.
-This prompts the need for a broader framework capable of encompassing a wide range of possible models for the systems and the interactions involved.
+Interestingly, a \textit{general method} for \textit{quantitatively} assessing the witness, independent of the chosen model for the mediator and its interactions with the probes, is currently lacking. {In fact, the witness of non-classicality, as originally proposed, does not explicitly link the amount of entanglement generated by the probes to the non-classicality of the mediator \textit{independently of} the choice of the interaction Hamiltonians.} This prompts the need for a broader quantitative framework capable of encompassing a wide range of possible models for the systems and the interactions involved.
 Addressing this need is one of the primary motivations for this work.